Introduction to 'Laptop or desktop'

 Changing your accessibility settings

 These settings take personalisation one step further.
-They allow you to make changes that can make your device much easier to access.
-In fact, sometimes you’ll see these settings under ‘ease of access’.
+Changing these can make your device much easier to use.
+Look for ‘accessibility’ or ‘ease of access’ to find them.
 Most devices will help with three main things: vision, hearing and interaction.

 How to adapt your device to suit your needs - select each heading to learn more